12 January 2012

 Service: 7

-Value for Money: 6
+Value For Money: 6

-Spent about $34 per person.
+Spent about SGD $34 per person.

 .....